-It is a well-traveled tree along with the many health benefits of peaches.
+Health benefits of peaches: It is a well-traveled tree with many health benefits, including peaches.
 The oldest orchards are in China.
 From there, it was taken to Persia (Iran) several centuries before the birth of Christ.
 After spreading throughout the Mediterranean more than two thousand years ago, the Spaniards introduced it into the Americas.
 The peach has adapted well to each region where it has been taken.
-Today, more than half of the world’s peach production is from the Americas.
+Over half of the world’s peach production is from the Americas today.

 To enjoy a peach thoroughly, it must be tree-ripened.
 They are their best a day or two after they have been harvested.
 Savoring a peach under these circumstances is an unforgettable experience.
 Of course, it is difficult for city dwellers to share this delight since most peaches are picked green and ripened in storage.